veekrum/konga-ansible/README.md

 # #konga-ansible
-playbook for installing the docker and kong,konga and postgres
+Ansible-playbook for installing the docker, docker-compose and also kong,konga and postgres

 # for running project
   - git clone the project